Defects of Convolutional Decoder Networks in Frequency Representation: Representation problems

-For the more general case that each convolutional kernel contains more than one channel, \emph{i.e.}, { $\forall l,C_l>1$}, the { $\textit{SOM}(\boldsymbol{\mathbb{T}}^{(uv)(L:1)})$} also approximately exponentially increases along with the depth of the network with a quite complicated analytic solution.
+For the general case that each convolutional kernel contains more than one channel, \emph{i.e.}, { $\forall l,C_l>1$}, the magnitude of { $\boldsymbol{\mathbb{T}}^{(uv)(L:1)}$} also approximately exponentially increases along with the network depth with a quite complicated analytic solution.
 Please see Appendix~\ref{app:sec:th4} for the proof.

-\textbf{(Conclusion 2)} Therefore, according to above proof, the convolution operation makes a cascaded convolutional decoder network more likely to weaken the high-frequency components of the input sample, if the convolution operation does not change the feature map size.
-Specifically, we obtain the following five remarks to specify detailed mechanisms of weakening high-frequency components.
+(3) The convolution operation makes a cascaded convolutional decoder network more likely to weaken the high-frequency components of the input sample, if the convolution operation does not change the feature map size.
+Especially, when the decoder network is deep, such a problem is more significant.
+See Appendix~\ref{app_discussion_L} for more discussions.